facebook/docusaurus/website-1.x/blog/2020-01-12-docusaurus-2020-recap.md

 - the core team - [Alexey Pyltsyn](https://github.com/lex111), [Sébastien Lorber](https://sebastienlorber.com), [Yangshun Tay](https://twitter.com/yangshunz)
 - the Major League Hacking and Facebook interns for their significant impact
 - the Algolia team for DocSearch 3 and their support
-- [Bartosz Kaszubowski](https://github.com/Simek) for his investment in the ReactNative migration
+- [Bartosz Kaszubowski](https://github.com/Simek) for his investment in the React Native migration
 - the whole community for their contributions, and providing support to each other

 Cheers to a great 2021! 🎉